 Blogging and e-commerce

-The only replacement available right now is a widget to integrate a WordPress.com blog.
+Moonfruit doesn’t offer any type of blogging features.
+There is an Element designed to integrate a WordPress.com blog though.
 Essentially, you must create and manage your blog on WordPress.com (which you can do for free), and the Moonfruit widget simply displays the URL of that blog in a box on your site.

 This approach works in the most basic of ways, but it doesn't look great, and not being able to manage the blog and website together could make your life more complicated.
 Even something as basic as coordinating the images and colour schemes of both sites will take some time and thought.